cylab-africa/dpg-middleware/README.md

 As explained, this application provides endpoint consumed by its frontend and some consumed by external system(DHIS2).
 All endpoint are available in documentation.

 You can check the [API documentation]()
+In the above documentation, please refer to [this documentation](https://mosipcmuafrica.me/idauthentication/v1/swagger-ui/index.html?configUrl=/idauthentication/v1/v3/api-docs/swagger-config#/auth-controller/authenticateIndividual) for every occurence of MOSIP auth controller body

 ## Recap
 This is a application that acts as a DHIS2-MOSIP Middleware.
-It has frontend and backend tiers where frontend is has its own page that shows the process of authentication, while backend is used by frontend and external system(DHIS2).
+It has frontend and backend tiers where frontend is has its own page that shows the process of authentication, while backend is used by frontend and external system(DHIS2)..
 ## Stay in touch

 - Author - [Jean Paul Nishimirwe](##)